Student Sexual Misconduct Policy

 The University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
 The Code applies to incidents that take place on University premises or at University-sponsored activities.

-The Vice President for Student Affairs or designee may determine that acts prohibited by the Code, but not committed on University premises, could also be grounds for disciplinary action.
+The Dean of Students or designee may determine that acts prohibited by the Code, but not committed on University premises, could also be grounds for disciplinary action.
 Such action will be taken if a student acts in a way that substantially interferes with or endangers the University community, or for behavior with significant potential to disrupt the educational environment.
 Such acts include, but are not limited to, drug trafficking, hazing and acts or threats of violence against persons.

 STANDARD OF PROOF